ChhiringLama/ChhiringLama/README.md

 # Hi, I'm Chhiring Lama 👋
 I'm a web development enthusiast currently pursuing a Bachelor's in Computer Applications in Nepal.
 My focus is on building strong front-end skills with HTML, CSS, and JavaScript, alongside backend skills in Node.js and databases.
 I'm aiming to develop full-stack expertise, particularly with the MERN stack.
-I am primarily proficient in making proper frontEnd of a web application.
+I am primarily proficient in making proper frontend of a web application.

 ## Tech I have learned